chickadee » awful » ajax

 The vhost-root-path keyword parameter (a string) is the vhost root path.
 It is useful for explicitly separate pages defined using the same path (see define-page) but for different vhosts.

-The prelude keyword parameter (string) is an arbitrary piece of javascript code to be placed right before the ajax request.
+The prelude keyword parameter (string) is an arbitrary piece of JavaScript code to be placed right before the ajax request.

 The update-targets keyword parameter a boolean indicating whether multiple targets should be updated upon ajax response.
 When update-targets is used, the procedure proc used as argument to ajax should yield an alist as result.
 The alist maps DOM elements identifiers to their corresponding values.